dupjpr/Project-body-mass-index-BMI-/README.md

-# Project "INDICE DE MASA CORPORAL IMC"
+# Project "BODY MASS INDEX BMI"

 The result is available in the next link: https://dupjpr.github.io/IMC/